Pavillon Le Corbusier: History

 In 1960 Le Corbusier was mandated by Heidi Weber, a Swiss art collector and patron, to conceive a public exhibition building.
-One year later, the first drawings for a building to be constructed in concrete were presented, in 1962 the concept was changed to a steel building.
-Two years later the construction was started.
-In 1965 Le Corbusier died, and on 15 July 1967, the Centre Le Corbusier was officially inaugurated.
-On 13 May 1964 the city government presented the plot of land for the museum in construction law for 50 years free of charge.
+One year later, the first drawings for a building to be constructed in concrete were presented, and in 1962 the concept was changed to a steel building.
+Construction began two years later.
+In 1965, Le Corbusier died.
+On 15 July 1967, the Centre Le Corbusier was officially inaugurated.
+On 13 May 1964, the city government granted a construction permit free of charge, with the condition that the building revert to municipal ownership after 50 years.
 Therefore, on 13 May 2014 the building became the property of the city of Zürich represented by the newly created public Heidi Weber Foundation – Centre Le Corbusier.
-The board of trustees is represented by the city as well as by Mrs Heidi Weber: I welcome this solution.
-It helps me to be able to enter the house in new hands.
+The board of trustees is represented by the city as well as by Heidi Weber: "I welcome this solution.
+It helps me to be able to enter the house in new hands".

 By April 2016 the Heidi Weber Foundation – Centre Le Corbusier preserved the last building designed by Le Corbusier, organized exhibitions, and collected and documents related to the architect's work.
-In an interview end of May 2016, Heidi Weber stated that she's disappointed that the city of Zürich renamed the museum and building in Pavillon Le Corbusier, while ignoring the well-established name Heidi Weber Museum.
-Otherwise, municipal officials stated that the museum's name Centre Le Corbusier – Heidi Weber Museum was damned by Mrs Weber.
-In mid-May 2016 Heidi Weber vacated the museum and removed images, sketches, sculptures, tapestry, furniture, the original models of the building, and an archive of Corbusier's letters and notes, after negotiations with the city of Zürich failed from her perspective.
-An agreement with Heidi Weber had failed at their price expectations, the mayor's office annotated.
+In an interview end of May 2016, Heidi Weber stated that she was disappointed that the city of Zürich renamed the museum and building to "Pavillon Le Corbusier", ignoring the well-established "Heidi Weber Museum" name.
+Municipal officials stated that the museum's name of Centre Le Corbusier – Heidi Weber Museum was damned by Weber.
+In mid-May 2016, Heidi Weber vacated the museum and removed images, sketches, sculptures, tapestry, furniture, the original models of the building, and an archive of Corbusier's letters and notes, after negotiations with the city of Zürich failed, from her perspective.
 Weber has pursued legal action to have her name restored to the museum.

-Mid-2016 the museum was administered by the cultural department of the city of Zürich, after the establishment of a foundation no longer was to realize, according to the city's officials, due to changes in the law.
-While a plaque at the museum's entrance points Weber's merits and hold the gratitude of the city of Zürich, Weber negotiates with the cities of Shanghai and Santiago de Chile on the opening of a Corbusier-house, her son complemented in the interview end of May 2016.
+By Mid-2016 the museum was administered by the cultural department of the city of Zürich, after the establishment of a foundation could no longer take place, according to city officials, due to changes in the law.
+A plaque at the museum's entrance praises Weber's merits and records the gratitude of the city of Zürich.
+In an interview end of May 2016, Weber was negotiating with the cities of Shanghai and Santiago on the opening of a Corbusier house, her son added.
 The museum was run by Eva Wagner from 2014 to 2017.
 During this period, there were four temporary exhibitions on the work and personality of Le Corbusier, as well as works by the Swiss architect.
 Since then, the pavilion has attracted a total of around 35,000 visitors in the summer months.
-On 1 October 2017 the museum closed and the interim operation ended.
+On 1 October 2017, the museum closed and the interim operation ended.